 As a Music Student you will need to be open-minded about music from styles and traditions that you are not yet familiar with.
 You must be prepared to share with and learn from one another.
 You must love playing and/or composing and be prepared to spend hours of your own time every week immersed in practising and exploring new sounds.
-You will enhance your general intelligence by developing your right/left brain coordination in ways unique to Music.
 You will have increased physical and mental coordination and be able to present yourself more confidently and professionally in a variety of public situations.
 You will also learn discussion, time management and independent study skills.